philsturgeon/awesome-earth/README.md

 ## Carbon Reduction

+Air pollution causes [200,000 early deaths each year in the USA](http://news.mit.edu/2013/study-air-pollution-causes-200000-early-deaths-each-year-in-the-us-0829).
 Billionaires and scientists are [scaling up carbon trapping programs](https://www.theguardian.com/environment/2018/feb/04/carbon-emissions-negative-emissions-technologies-capture-storage-bill-gates) with big old turbines, even looking at turning that byproduct into fuel, but those same scientists are begging us to live less carbon intensive lives and fund offsetting programs.
 They need our help, so figure out your footprint, reduce it over time, and offset the rest.

+- [Offset Earth](https://offset.earth/?r=5d01f2ed12ae7a358b75fdd7) - 🇬🇧 Monthly subscriptions for you, your family, and your business, where money goes to Eden Reforestation Projects who plant trees and offset and reduce carbon emissions around the world in a myriad of ways.
 - [CarbonFund.org](https://carbonfund.org/) - 🇺🇸 Calculate your footprint based on flights, driving, shipping, and make tax-deductible donations to offset your emissions.
+- [Ecosia](https://www.ecosia.org) - The search engine that plants trees.  >50% of the ad revenue goes directly to planting trees.
 - [Cloverly](https://cloverly.com/how-it-works) - 💻  Offset the carbon footprint of your customers' online transactions, with e-commerce plugins (Shopify, Magento, etc.)
 - [atmosfair](https://www.atmosfair.de/) - 🇩🇪 Calculate the footprint for flights and buy compensation or donate to offset any number of carbon emissions.
 Tax-deductible in Germany.
-- [Offset Earth](https://offset.earth/?r=5d01f2ed12ae7a358b75fdd7) - 🇬🇧 Monthly subscriptions for you, your family, and your business, where money goes to Eden Reforestation Projects who plant trees and offset and reduce carbon emissions around the world in a myriad of ways.
-- [Leave Me Alone](https://leavemealone.app/save-the-planet/) - 🌎 Emails contribute to 986,000 tonnes of CO2 being dumped into the atmosphere every day.
+- [Leave Me Alone](https://leavemealone.app/save-the-planet/) - 🌎 Emails contribute to 986,000 tonnes of CO2 being dumped into the atmosphere every day, that's 4g per email.
 Unsubscribe from unwanted subscription emails and reduce your carbon footprint.
-- [Ecosia](https://www.ecosia.org) - The search engine that plants trees.  >50% of the ad revenue goes directly to planting trees.

-## Cooking

-- [Ecocina rocket stoves](http://www.stoveteam.org/) and [Aprovecho Research Center](http://aprovecho.org/) - A wood fired cook stove that uses ~40-50% less fuel than traditional fires and emits ~1/3 the CO2.
-Learn how to build one!
-- [Sun Oven](https://www.sunoven.com) - Insulated solar oven that can cook food just like a regular oven.
+- [App: Live Green](https://livegreen.io/) - 📱 Easily track your daily carbon emissions from meals, travel, purchases, and more!
+Set goals to reduce your emissions and your impact on the planet.

 ## Green Energy